A Beginner’s Guide to Science Communication Opportunities in Canada

 - There are also online courses to turn to such as the Knight Center for Journalism in the Americas’ Visual Journalism course and the World Federation of Science Journalist’s online course in science journalism.

-While you do not need a degree to practice science communication, there are courses, programs and fellowships you can pursue for further training.
+While you do not need a degree to practice science communication, there are courses, programs and fellowships you can pursue for further training and to ensure your science communication practices are evidence-informed:

-- At an undergraduate level, certain Canadian universities offer science communication courses, such as the Simon Fraser University, Guelph University, Queen’s University and McGill University.
-It’s not all theoretical courses — you can also make science accessible using art (dubbed as “Sci-Art”) in courses such as Concordia University’s Convergence―Perceptions of Neuroscience
+- At an undergraduate level, certain Canadian universities offer science communication courses, such as the Simon Fraser University, Guelph University, Queen’s University, Bamfield Marine Sciences Centre, and McGill University.
+It’s not all theoretical courses — you can also make science accessible using art (dubbed as “Sci-Art”) in courses such as Concordia University’s Convergence―Perceptions of Neuroscience (open to both undergraduate and graduate students).

 - You can also pursue a master’s degree or a graduate diploma in Science Communication at Laurentian University.